 Psoriasis is chronic, but you may only experience infrequent or temporary bouts with the condition instead of a constant outbreak.
 It does not typically affect the palms.

-Diabetes.
-It’s rare, but diabetes can cause itchy palms.
-Diabetes can cause poor blood circulation, and poor blood circulation can lead to itchy skin.
+While it’s rare, diabetes can result in itchy areas of skin, like your palms, due to poor blood circulation.
 However, most people with diabetes-related itching experience it in their legs more than in their hands.

-Itchy palms are not always a symptom of a problem on their own.
-Sometimes, your palms just itch.
+Itchy palms are not always a symptom of a health condition.
+Sometimes, they just itch.

 • bleeding or cracking of the skin